The following Banking & Finance practice note provides comprehensive and up to date legal information covering:

 an assignment (ie transfer) of rights by the assignor to the assignee

-an obligation to reassign those rights back to the assignor upon the discharge of the obligations which have been secured
+an obligation to reassign those rights back to the assignor upon the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.